All Things Possible

 Weekend Respite

 ATPC3 provides respite for the weekend, which runs from Friday evening through Sunday afternoon.
-These adults will enjoy activities and fun while their parents, caregivers, or guardians get the weekend off to rest, spend time with other children, or reconnect with family and friends.
-The program is held at our house.
+These adults will enjoy fun activities while their parents, guardians, or caregivers get the weekend off to rest, spend time with their other children, or reconnect with family and friends.

 How to Contact